W-Tran/advanced-regression-techniques/README.md

 #### Practicing regression in a Kaggle competition

 A "knowledge" competition hosted by Kaggle to practice advanced regression techniques.
 The aim of participating in this competition was to practice tackling a "typical" regression problem.
-The notebook includes data cleaning, EDA, building and interpreting the data and the model that I found to perform the best.
-The data cleaning methods I followed for this particular dataset was inspired by [this](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python) notebook.
-I used Linear models (Lasso, OLSR, GLMs etc) and avoided producing multi-model ensembles to boost my leaderboard score to ensure model simplicity and interpretability (see final section of the notebook).
+The notebook includes EDA, data cleaning, and building/interpreting the model I found to perform the best.
+The feature engineering I did for this particular dataset was inspired by [this notebook](https://www.kaggle.com/pmarcelino/comprehensive-data-exploration-with-python).
+I tried to stick with Linear models (Lasso, OLSR, GLMs etc) and avoided producing multi-model ensembles to boost my LB score to ensure model simplicity and interpretability (see final section of the notebook).

 My final model was a simple OLSR with feature selection performed sequentially using [mlxtend](http://rasbt.github.io/mlxtend/) (0.12090 RMSLE, 1027/4942 on LB as of 24/08/2019).